hackclub/hackclub/workshops/portfolio/README.md

 # Building Your First Website

-## Our Mission
+## Goals

-Our mission:
+Goals for this workshop:

-- make your personal website
+- Make your personal website
-- put it on the internet for the whole world to see!
+- Put it on the internet for the whole world to see!

 Your final design looks like this: